8vikash-singh8/WSN_routing_protocols_simulation/README.md

 pros and cons.
 Subsequently, we have selected LEACH, PEGASIS and HEED routing protocols, based on their usefulness and have done a comparative study among them.
-Finally, a comparative study on the selected protocols are done based on several metrics such as: Load Balancing, Energy Consump- tion, Stability Period, Scalability and Network Lifetime through simulations of these routing protocols in OCTAVE on various simulation parameters and different simulation environments.
+Finally, a comparative study on the selected protocols are done based on several metrics such as: Load Balancing, Energy Consumption, Stability Period, Scalability and Network Lifetime through simulations of these routing protocols in OCTAVE on various simulation parameters and different simulation environments.